 In the summer of 1961, after battling through huge amounts of red tape, members of the newly formed Herefordshire Aero Club, gained permission from the Air Ministry to use the easterly end of the runway and one of the hangars.

 The club was able to operate an Auster Autocrat from the former grass landing area at the southern end of the airfield and a temporary clubhouse was installed in the old wartime control tower.
-In April 1962 the Auster was at last permitted to use the main runway and the Aero Club began to enroll members from the general public and continues to do so to this day.
+In April 1962 the Auster was at last permitted to use the main runway and the Aero Club began to enrol members from the general public and continues to do so to this day.